-Kansas City Assembly Plant (KCAP) in Claycomo, Missouri is one of Ford’s largest and most technologically advanced manufacturing facility.
+Kansas City Assembly Plant in Claycomo, Missouri is one of Ford’s largest and most technologically advanced manufacturing facilities.
 It currently produces America’s number one selling vehicle, the F-150 pickup, and the Transit commercial van.

 As Ford Motor Company grew and expanded its North American operations, they had the need for a building addition at their truck body shop at the Kansas City Assembly Plant (KCAP) in Kansas City, MO.
 CCC was contracted by Ford as the general contractor for this 142,500-square-foot, new construction project.
 The scope of work included demolition of paving and small structures, relocation of underground utilities, grading and drainage, concrete pad work, steel superstructure, siding, roofing, ramps, retaining walls, site utilities, guard protection, doors and equipment, and MEP systems.
 The addition tied into the existing 4 million square foot structure on one side and required coordination with the existing operation so as not to interrupt production during demolition of the old wall at the tie in location.

 In addition to this contract, CCC received three additional contracts at the same plant for additional